 Since this site was launched in March 2013, my Lara’s Travels feature has explored some of the cities and ancient sites seen in the Tomb Raider games, such as Prague’s Strahov District (Angel of Darkness), Zapadnaya Litsa in western Russia (Chronicles), and the tomb KV5 in Egypt (Last Revelation).
 And although the locations featured in the games and films are the ones that often stand out in most people’s memories, it would be remiss of me to say that the comics were lacking in memorable venues.

-Take, for example, the old Trinity College Library in Dublin, which made a brief appearance in Tomb Raider #2.
+Take, for example, the old Trinity College Library in Dublin, which made a brief appearance in the comic Tomb Raider #2.

 Lara travels to Dublin to call on an old family friend, Professor Cahalane, and seek advice on a golden artefact that’s come into her possession under mysterious circumstances.
 The two meet up at the Old Library, the “garden of knowledge” that happens to be Lara’s favourite place in the world as well as one of Dublin’s most popular tourist attractions.